Treatment for hair loss

 Involutional alopecia is the gradual thinning and hair loss that come with age.
 Over time, more hair follicles move into the resting phase, and the remaining hairs become shorter, finer, and fewer in number.

 Alopecia areata is an autoimmune condition where the immune system mistakenly attacks the hair follicles, causing hair loss on the scalp, face, and other body areas.

 Cicatricial alopecia, or scarring alopecia, refers to a group of rare disorders that destroy hair follicles and replace them with scar tissue.
 Most forms of the condition first appear as small patches of hair loss that may expand over time.

 There are different causes for hair loss; the most common are listed below:

-Dihydrotestosterone (DHT) is the resultant product of testosterone coming in direct contact with the enzyme 5-alpha-reductase found in the skin and the scalp.
+When testosterone comes into direct contact with the enzyme 5-alpha-reductase, it forms dihydrotestosterone (DHT).
+This enzyme is found in the skin and scalp.
 DHT binds to the receptor sites in hair follicles on the scalp, preventing continuous healthy hair growth.
 This majorly affects men who lose hair first in the temporal area, then on the crown, and lastly in the vertex area.